The Log Garage Kits Roundup: 8 Models to Suit Every Budget

 Their purposes are endless, from simply being used as a car store, to a more luxurious holiday retreat.

 If you’re looking for a high-quality build you’ll most likely want to opt for a full log garage, but if you want to achieve this look for less, you can opt to log siding.

 If you want to read more about the different types of log cabin garages available, read our article on Log Cabin Garage Types.

-Did any other these garages catch your eye or are you still continuing your search?
+Did any other of these garages catch your eye or are you continuing your search?
 We’d love to hear from you if you have any questions!